wso2/docs-choreo-dev/en/docs/api-management/api-policies.md

 Depending on your requirement, you can modify the `Ballerina.toml` and the `Package.md` files of the generated project.
 For example, you can update the org, package, package version, API documentation content, keywords, etc.

 !!! note
-    To successfully publish to Ballerina central, make sure you update the `org` value to your organization name.
+    To successfully publish to Ballerina Central, make sure you update the `org` value to your organization name.

 ```
      [package]